 What is Assessment?

-Today, the term assessment in higher education also encompasses non-academic programs and support services, as Trudy Banta and Catherine Palomba describe in their book, Assessment Essentials, 2/e:
+The term assessment in higher education encompasses both academic programs and administrative support units, as Trudy Banta and Catherine Palomba describe in their book, Assessment Essentials, 2/e:

 Assessment is the process of providing credible evidence of

 undertaken for the purpose of improving the effectiveness of

 - programs, and